Dytiscidae: Diving beetle conservation

 The greatest threat to diving beetles is the degradation and disappearance of their habitats due to anthropogenic activities.
-For example, urbanisation has led to the decreasing quantity and quality of dytiscid habitats, which consequentially has increased the distance between habitats.
-Thus, dytiscids may be exposed to high predation risks during dispersal.
+For example, urbanisation has led to the decreasing quantity and quality of dytiscid habitats, which consequentially has increased the distance between habitats.; thus, dytiscids may be exposed to high predation risks during dispersal.
+The negative effects of urbanisation on dytiscid communities can be long-lasting from the temporal perspective.
+Some species may go extinct across an urban landscape in a long term, resulting in further losses of urban biodiversity.
+Urbanisation has complex effects on the inter- and intraspecific variation in dytiscid traits.
+Some flight-related traits of Acilius canaliculatus and Hydaticus seminiger, such as body length and hindwing traits, were found to change along the urban gradient at different scales, whereas the traits of Ilybius ater exhibited no change.

+Brownification, which refers to the change in surface water colour towards yellow–brown hues caused by recent climate change and land-use change, can also drive changes in dytiscid communities.
+As some species, such as Dytiscus marginalis, are tolerant to brown water, whereas some species, Hyphydrus ovatus, tend to occur in clear water, brownification may threaten dytiscid species that are intolerant to highly coloured waters.
+Drainage can have adverse effects on their populations.
+For example, species such as Rhantus bistriatus and Graphoderus bilineatus went extinct in Britain likely because of the drainage of the Whittlesea Mere.
+Drainage affects dytiscids mostly due to disturbing their breeding cycles, as demonstrated through how dytiscid populations dramatically increased in East Asian paddy fields.
+Their flourishing started after rice producers switched from the conventional method of draining the land midseason while it is flooded, to no-till.

 Dytiscid adults are eaten by many birds, mammals, reptiles, and other vertebrate predators, despite their arsenal of chemical defenses.
 But by far the most important predator of diving beetles are fish, which limit the occurrence of most diving beetle species to fishless ponds, or to margins of aquatic habitats.
 Although the larvae of a few dytiscid species may become apex predators in small ponds, their presence is also often incompatible with fish.
 Therefore, the main focus of water beetle conservation is the protection of natural, fish-less habitats.

 In the European Union, two species of diving beetles are protected by the Berne Convention on the Conservation of European Wildlife and Natural Habitats, and thus serve as umbrella species for the protection of natural aquatic habitats: Dytiscus latissimus and Graphoderus bilineatus.